At a glance

 Lentigo is a cosmetic condition only and requires no medical treatment.

-Another cause of black spots which can occur on and around your cat’s lips unrelated to lentigo.
-Feline acne is the presence of black comedones (blackheads) predominantly on the chin but can also develop on the lips.
+Feline acne is a common skin disorder characterised by the presence of black comedones (blackheads) predominantly on the chin but can also develop on the lips.

 I have already covered this topic in detail here, so won’t go over it again.
 Acne can range from mild, as in the cat below to severe.
 Severe acne can become inflamed and progress to open sores on the chin, which will need treatment with antibiotics and medicated shampoos.